wbotelhos/raty/README.txt

  * Usage (default values):
  * --------------------------------------------------------------------------
  *	$('div#star').raty({
- *		cancelHint:   'cancel this rate!',                             // The hint information.
+ *		cancelHint:   'cancel this rating!',                           // The hint information.
  *		cancelOff:    'cancel-off.png'                                 // Name of the cancel image off.
  *		cancelOn:     'cancel-on.png'                                  // Name of the cancel image on.
  *		cancelPlace:  'left',                                          // Position of the cancel button.